lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 </aside>

-When used in a OneAsymmetricKey type, the privateKey OCTET STRING contains the raw octet string encoding of the private key.
+When used in a OneAsymmetricKey type, the privateKey OCTET STRING contains the raw octet string encoding of the 64-octet seed.

-When an ML-KEM public key is included in a OneAsymmetricKey type, it is encoded in the same manner as in a SubjectPublicKeyInfo type.
-That is, the publicKey BIT STRING contains the raw octet string encoding of the public key.

 <aside markdown="block">
   NOTE: There exist some private key import functions that have not